ISAAKiel/r_tutorial_caa_2018/README.md

 )
 ```

-* Software libraries (only for linux and mac users): Some of the packages we use require more other software that has to be installed on your system.
+* Software libraries (only for Linux and Mac users): Some of the packages we use require more other software that has to be installed on your system.
 It's tricky to estimate what exactly we need.
 Here's a script to install everything on an ubuntu trusty sytem.
-If you're on an other linux distribution or a mac you have to find the suitable packages for your os.
+This could work also on other ubuntu and debian versions and their derivatives.
+If you're on an other Linux distribution you have to find the suitable packages for your OS.
+For Mac [this](https://github.com/r-spatial/sf#macos) should get you started.

 ```shell
 apt-get update